The most significant event in the gardening calendar, the RHS Chelsea Flower Show is renowned the world over.

 More Show Gardening ideas for the kids

 Exhibitors at RHS Chelsea Flower Show are judged in the hope of winning the coveted Gold Medal.
 You can also win a Silver-Gilt, Silver or Bronze Medal - still highly prized!
-Create some medal cards (take a look here to see what they look like).
+Create some medal cards.

 Then, hold your own flower show at home.
 Gather lots of natural materials from your garden or on your daily walk - think grass, leaves, twigs, daisies etc. (do not pick wildflowers, it is an offence).
 Add in some other materials such as fake flowers, glass or foil to recreate water, stones, glass pebbles etc. Challenge the kids to create their own Chelsea Flower Show Garden using the materials they have.
 For older kids, you could suggest a theme, such as eco-friendly or futuristic.
 If you have more room, and more plants available, you could allocate everyone a patch in the garden to do the same.